NavinShrinivas/UE20CS25X/OS_Notes/Unit-3/unit-3_OS.md

 - PTLR : page table length register

 But that does also mean for each address fetching we need 2 mem access.
 This is where TLB's come in.
 TLB's store ASID address space identifiers, on a miss TLB will get the value to cache for faster access, but replacment strategies have to be considered for this.
 To sum it up in a diagram :
+- If the TLB doesn’t use ASID then the entire cache much be flushed on context switch.
 ![TLB's](./7.png)

 Just as in segment table, paging also can to read write prottecc